addrummond/mlm/Readme.md

 The inside of the case should be lined with a reflective material (e.g. aluminum foil) to refelct light from the LEDs back up through the neighboring drill holes and surrounding copper cutouts.

 By default, the device functions as a reflective light meter.
-The same design could be used to contruct a spot meter or incident light meter, if a lens or diffuser were placed over the sensor.
+The same design could be used for a spot meter or incident light meter by placing a lens or diffuser over the sensor.

 The LTR-303ALS maxes out at a little below the level of bright daylight, so it would usually be best to place an ND filter of around 3 stops over the sensor.
 (The LTR-303ALS is very sensititive, so you won't lose any useful low-light sensitivity by doing this.)